karlwilcox/website-build/reviews/books/sci-fi/_posts/2023-10-05-arms-of-the-sphinx.md

 ---
 layout: review
 title: "Arms of the Sphinx"
-subtitle: "Josiah Bancroft"
+author: "josiah-bancroft"
-series: "Tower of Babel Book 2"
+series: "Tower of Babel"
+booknum: "2"
 tags:
   - "steampunk"
+  - "world building"
 ---

-You could actually call this volume “Senlin Ascends Further “ as this is indeed what I hero does, both geographically and climbing further at the tower and also socially by inadvertently becoming captain of a pirate airship and leader of a band of brigands.
+You could actually call this volume “Senlin Ascends Further“ as this is indeed what our hero does, both geographically and climbing further at the tower and also socially by inadvertently becoming captain of a pirate airship and leader of a band of brigands.
 The story continues with Senlin still pursuing his intended - very commedable, although from what we have seen of her she seems to